paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2013-06-06-works_well_with_others.markdown

 location: Brighton, England
 excerpt: A brief thought about collaboration.
 tags:
+  - The Pastry Box Project
+  - Personal
   - Web design and development
-  - Personal
+  - Writing
 ---
 Four years ago, I was hired by Clearleft as a visual designer.
 Although it was recognised that I could write good front-end code, the nature of projects at that time meant different roles were segregated.
 After all, it is easier to manage projects when the component parts -- user experience, visual design, and front-end development -- can be pieced together like a jigsaw.